dddsnn/tablecache/docs/source/overview.md

 `tablecache` can take your big query and put the denormalized results, or a subset of them, in faster storage.
-You can define one or more ways to index these records.
-The classic example is timestamped data, where you want to keep the past n days in cache, and be able to quickly get records from a time range.
+You can define one or more ways to index these records for fast access to whole ranges of them.
+The classic example is timestamped data, where you want to keep the past few days in cache, and be able to quickly get records from a time range.

 The contents of the cache can be adjusted, i.e. old ones expired and new ones loaded.
 Any records not cached will be transparently fetched from the DB, so